 8. Mysophobia – The fear of germs

-Mysophobia turns you into a germaphobe, making you averse to the idea of touching people or giving anyone any types of kisses or being in unknown spaces.
+Mysophobia turns you into a germaphobe, making you averse to the idea of touching people or giving anyone any type of kisses, or being in unknown spaces.
 This is similar to philemaphobia but the latter focuses more on kissing.
+The moment we talk about germophobia, Sheldon Cooper from The Big Bang Theory comes to our mind.

-Remember Sheldon Cooper from The Big Bang Theory and his problem of not being able to hug anybody or touch somebody’s glass or drink from a shared bottle?
-Those are the traits of somebody suffering from a kind of love phobia like mysophobia.
+I am sure you can relate to his problem of not being able to hug anybody or touch somebody’s glass or drink from a shared bottle and that included his girlfriend too, at least initially.
+Those are the traits of somebody suffering from a kind of phobia symptom like mysophobia.
 If you cannot touch your partner, or go visit unknown places where you can stay comfortably, you are bound to have problems in the relationship.

 9. Agoraphobia – The fear of open spaces